karlyanelson/resume/README.md

 _May 2019 - Jan 2021 • St. Louis, MO_

 Integrated with agile development teams.
 Design systems, design tokens, figma.
 Across web and mobile.
+Managed design system for a suite of applications across platforms and teams.
+Lead design for a product across iPhone, iPad, and web across multiple teams.

 ### Asynchrony Labs • UX Designer